Jerin-Scariah-Abraham/OverlayPanel/README.md

 How to use:
 ===========
-You can use the HTML/js pages as it is or you can make modify the Code to adapt your requirement.
+You can use the HTML/js pages as it is or you can modify the Code to adapt your requirement.